Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Computation of the Energy Integrals

 The last step of the calculation of the Fock term is to solve the ${\bf k}'$-integral.
-To this end we substitute $u_i=k_i'/K_i$ and switch to spherical coordinates.
-With this the Fock term reads
+To this end we substitute $u_i=k_i'/K_{\imath}$ and switch to spherical coordinates.
+The integrals over the angular variables lead to the anisotropy function (\ref{definitionanistropyfunction}), and the radial and $t$-integrals can be solved in an elementary way, thus leading to the final result